punnakavyasri-cyber/PunnaKavyaSri/README.md

 - <a href="https://github.com/punnakavyasri-cyber/HoneyTrap-GCP/tree/main"> **Honey Trap GCP (In Progress):** </a> <br>
   Deployed and automated the T-Pot honeypot framework on Google Cloud using Terraform (IaC) to capture brute-force, malware, and reconnaissance attacks.
 Integrated dashboards for real-time monitoring of threat activity and malicious IP trends.

+- <a href="https://github.com/SaiNiranjanChitturi/Identifile"> **IdentiFile – Python File Format Detection Library:** </a> <br>
+  Co-developed an open-source Python library for detecting and classifying file formats using magic bytes, MIME types, and signatures.
+Published with documentation and modular design to support integration into security workflows.

 - **2-Tier AWS Secure Architecture (Planned):**
   Designing and deploying a **highly available 2-tier web architecture** on AWS using Terraform.
 The setup will include a public web tier behind an **Application Load Balancer**, a private database tier, and **security controls** such as IAM, NACLs, Security Groups, and monitoring with CloudWatch and VPC Flow Logs.
 Future plans include integrating logging, encryption, and compliance-aligned policies to showcase cloud security best practices.